Bleeding Nipples - Symptoms, Causes, and Treatment

 Should I Stop Breastfeeding if I Have Bleeding Nipples?

-Sometimes, it is best to just use a nipple shield on that side, until your nipples have healed.
+Sometimes, it is best to use a nipple shield on that side until your nipples have healed.

-You may find some blood in your baby’s spit up or poop, but this is nothing to worry about.
+You may find blood in your baby’s spit-up or poop, but this is nothing to worry about.